aerodrome-finance/contracts/PERMISSIONS.md

     - `VotingEscrow.depositManaged()`
 - Can withdraw balances from `LockedManagedReward` and `FreeManagedReward`, and rewards earned from `LockedManagedReward`
     - `VotingEscrow.withdrawManaged()`
 - Can notify rewards to `LockedManagedReward`.
-These rewards are always in VELO.
+These rewards are always in AERO.
     - `VotingEscrow.increaseAmount()`
     - `VotingEscrow.depositFor()`